No results for ""

 SDK version compatibility

-The LaunchDarkly PHP SDK, version 4.0 and higher, is compatible with PHP 7.3 and higher.
+The LaunchDarkly PHP SDK, version 4.x, is compatible with PHP 7.3 and higher.

-If you need support for older versions of PHP, use version 3.x of the LaunchDarkly PHP SDK.
+If you need compatibility with older versions of PHP, use version 3.x of the LaunchDarkly PHP SDK.

 After you complete the Getting Started process, follow these instructions to start using the LaunchDarkly SDK in your PHP application.